bootscore/bootscore/README.md

 bootScore is a time-saving tool designed to swiftly create clean, mobile-first projects.
 If you are familiar with Bootstrap and it's HTML classes, you'll feel right at home and be able to build whatever you want.

+bootScore combines the Underscores theme boiler template with Bootstrap to create a compact starter theme for outstanding WordPress projects.
+It does not include customizer settings, logo upload functionality, or drag-and-drop features.
+Customization in bootScore is entirely achievable through its .php, .scss, and .js files, requiring basic coding skills for editing.
+The Bootstrap source code is integrated into the theme, allowing easy on-the-fly editing without the need for Gulp, Node, or other technical commands.
+Simply add your styles, save, and let the built-in scssphp compiler do the rest.

+Additionally, bootScore provides comprehensive WooCommerce support, featuring an integrated AJAX offcanvas cart.

+This time-saving tool is designed to swiftly create clean, mobile-first projects.
+If you are familiar with Bootstrap and its HTML classes, you'll feel right at home and be able to build whatever you desire.

 [![Packagist Prerelease](https://img.shields.io/packagist/vpre/bootscore/bootscore?logo=packagist&logoColor=fff)](https://packagist.org/packages/bootscore/bootscore)
 [![Backers on Open Collective](https://img.shields.io/opencollective/backers/bootscore?logo=opencollective&logoColor=fff)](https://opencollective.com/bootscore)
 [![GitHub Sponsors](https://img.shields.io/github/sponsors/bootscore?logo=github)](https://github.com/sponsors/bootscore)